A man accused of torturing women is using dating apps to look for victims, police say

 Foster held his then-girlfriend captive in her Las Vegas apartment years earlier

-Details about the case and Foster's criminal record have started to emerge in recent days.
+Details about the case and Foster's criminal record started to emerge in recent days.

 Citing statements from prosecutors in court records, The Oregonian reported that Foster had tried to kill the Grants Pass victim while "intentionally torturing" her and confining her "in a place where she was not likely to be found."
 A fundraiser for the woman, who has not been publicly identified, said she is 35 years old and suffered severe injuries to her face and neck, it added.

-Note: Update: Foster died of a self-inflicted gunshot wound after being taken into custody during a standoff with law enforcement Tuesday night.